gregorydsouza/gregorydsouza.github.io/_posts/2023-09-29-Critical-Radius-of-Insulation.md

 Consider a pipe with a fluid that you are trying to insulate, so that you can minimize the heat loss of the fluid flowing through the pipe.

-Depending on how low your requirement for heat loss, you might simply increase the thickness of the insulation around the pipe, however, this does not always yield the results you might be looking for.
+Depending on your requirement for heat loss, you might simply increase the thickness of the insulation around the pipe.
+However, this does not always yield the results you might be looking for.

 In fact, increasing the thickness of insulation around the pipe may actually work against your goal, cooling down the fluid more efficiently.
 This is because the rate of heat transfer $\dot{Q}$ of the pipe actually has two competing properties when changing the thickness of the insulation.
 Assume we are increasing the thickness of insulation, then: